Chia1104/firebase-auth-vite/README.md

 This is a simple app using Firebase Auth to authenticate users, and using Vuex to manage state.

+You can see the full application at [vue-ts-firebase-example](https://github.com/Chia1104/vue-ts-firebase-example)

 ## Languages and Tools

 <div align="center">